 Connecting Your GitHub Repository

-ShipRelay connects to your GitHub repositories via OAuth with read-only access.
+ShipRelay connects to your GitHub repositories via a GitHub App with read-only repository access.

 What we access